 Environmental sociology · Food systems

 Isaac, or "Ike," researches food systems that prioritize justice and sustainability.
 Recently, Ike co-authored the sixth edition of An Invitation to Environmental Sociology.
 Ike's work is published in Rural Sociology, Society & Natural Resources, Agriculture and Human Values, Agroecology and Sustainable Food Systems, and the Handbook of the Sociology of Racial and Ethnic Relations, with support from the Fulbright Program and the Rural Sociological Society, among others.
 Ike has an M.A. in Sociology and M.S. in Natural Resources from the University of New Hampshire and is currently a Ph.D. candidate in Sociology at the University of Wisconsin-Madison, and is starting as a Postdoctoral Research Associate in Food Systems at the University of New Hampshire.

 Bell, Michael Mayerfeld, Loka L. Ashwood, Isaac Sohn Leslie, and Laura Hanson Schlachter.
 2021.
 An Invitation to Environmental Sociology.
-6th ed.
-Los Angeles: Sage.
+6th edition.
+Thousand Oaks, CA, and London, UK: Sage.

 Special Issue Editor

 Leslie, Isaac Sohn, Jaclyn Wypler, and Michael Mayerfeld Bell.
 2019.
 “Relational Agriculture: Gender, Sexuality, and Sustainability in U.S. Farming.”
 Society & Natural Resources 32(8):853-74.